oduwsdl/MementoEmbed/docs/source/web_api.rst

 The following options are supported:

-* ``viewport_width`` - the width of the viewport of the browser capturing the snapshot
+* ``viewport_width`` - the width of the viewport of the browser capturing the snapshot (upper bound is 5120px)
-* ``viewport_height`` - the height of the viewport of the browser capturing the snapshot
+* ``viewport_height`` - the height of the viewport of the browser capturing the snapshot (upper bound is 2880px)
-* ``thumbnail_width`` - the width of the thumbnail in pixels, the thumbnail will be reduced in size to meet this requirement
+* ``thumbnail_width`` - the width of the thumbnail in pixels, the thumbnail will be reduced in size to meet this requirement (upper bound is 5210px)
-* ``thumbnail_height`` - the height of the thumbnail in pixels, the thumbnail will be reduced in size to meet this requirement
+* ``thumbnail_height`` - the height of the thumbnail in pixels, the thumbnail will be reduced in size to meet this requirement (upper bound is 2880px)
-* ``timeout`` - how long MementoEmbed should wait for the thumbnail to finish generating before issuing an error
+* ``timeout`` - how long MementoEmbed should wait for the thumbnail to finish generating before issuing an error (upper bound is 5 minutes)

+If the viewport size requested is less than the thumbnail size, the thumbnail size will match the viewport size.

+If the thumbnail height is not specified, the ratio of width to height of the viewport will be used to calculate the height of the thumbnail.